 - 1. The staff member will consult with the Training Director to determine if there is reason to proceed and/or if the behavior in question is being rectified. - 2.
-If the staff member who brings the concern is not the trainee's primary supervisor, the Training Director will discuss the concern with the trainee's primary supervisor. - 3.
+If neither the staff member who brings the concern nor the Training Director are the trainee's primary supervisor, the Training Director will discuss the concern with the

+- trainee's primary supervisor. - 3.
 The primary supervisor or Training Director will inform the trainee of the concern and solicit the trainee's perspective on the matter. - 4.
-If the Training Director and primary supervisor determine that the alleged behavior in the complaint, if proven, would constitute a serious violation, the Training Director will inform the staff member who initially brought the complaint that this is the case. - 5.
-The Training Director will meet with the Training Committee (excluding trainee members of the Committee) to discuss the performance rating or the concern. - 6.
-The Training Director, primary supervisor, and Director also may meet to discuss possible action steps. - 7.
+If the Training Director and primary supervisor determine that the alleged behavior in the complaint, if proven, would constitute a serious violation, the Training Director may inform the staff member who initially brought the complaint that this is the case. - 5.
+The Training Director may meet with the Training Committee (excluding trainee members of the Committee) to discuss the performance rating or the concern. - 6.
+The Training Director, primary supervisor, Clinical Director and Executive Director also may meet, as appropriate to their roles, to discuss possible action steps. - 7.
 Whenever a decision has been made about a trainee's training or status in the agency, the Training Director will inform the trainee in writing and will meet with the trainee to review the decision.
 This meeting may include the trainee's primary supervisor.
 If the trainee accepts the decision, any formal action taken by the Training Program may be communicated in writing to the intern's academic department.
 This notification indicates the nature of the concern and the specific actions implemented to address the concern. - 8.
 The trainee may choose to accept the conditions or may choose to challenge the action.
 The procedures for challenging the action are described below.